+The move happens immediately and the List tab for the open Employer record is refreshed

 Deleting work orders

 To delete a work order, open the work order record from either the employer or the work order page.
 Click the delete button on the right side of the work order record.
 A dialog box will confirm if the users really intends to delete the record.